 Click OK to exit the Black Book box.

-Horses are flagged as being in or out of the Black Book at the first loading of a race after downloading, re-importing from your hard drive or importing from the monthly CD-ROM.
+Horses are flagged as being in or out of the Black Book at the first loading of a race after downloading or re-importing from your hard drive.

 For example, let's say you add a horse to the Black Book from the Form View screen of a race dated 12 December 2003.
 It is immediately flagged as being in the Black Book for that race and will be flagged for future races as they are downloaded to your computer and imported.
 It will not be flagged as being in the Black Book for races prior to 12 December 2003 unless those races are re-imported.